stewue/jCloudScale-Lambda/docs/Configuration.md

 | *AWS_API_GATEWAY_STAGE_NAME*  | Here you can set the name of the gateway stage.
 Normally it's not necessary to modify this parameter. |
 | *AWS_FUNCTION_PREFIX*         | Normally it's not necessary to modify this parameter.
 (Should not be longer the 15 characters) |

-## Step 6:
+## Step 6: Finished the configuration
-Open a terminal and navigate to the *code/core* folder and execute the command *mvn clean install*
+Open a terminal and navigate to the *code/core* folder and execute the command *mvn clean install*.

 Now a local maven dependencies is created.